2015 has again seen high-profile breaches take place, with mixed reactions on the approach to remediate the issues and restore consumer confidence.

 7. More fallout from Snowden

 The fallout from the Snowden leaks is starting to impact the relationship between the US and Europe.
 The invalidation of the Safe Harbour agreement, which allowed private companies to share personal data between the EU and US, will likely lead to an increased focus on security for this private data when it does cross borders to keep it out of the hands of US intelligence agencies.

 Coupled with legal efforts to force US companies (Microsoft) to divulge data about foreigners that resides on foreign servers (Ireland), this could lead to an even deeper backlash against US technology companies and a migration towards domestic alternatives across Europe.

->See also: Top 6 cyber security predictions for 2016
+>See also: Top 6 cyber security predictions

 Similarly, efforts in the UK, such as the so-called ‘Snooper’s Charter’ may also alienate companies, pushing them to move operations to countries like Switzerland and Iceland that have come out in support of stronger privacy protections.

 The Snowden leaks are also having another major effect on the industry.
 As smaller countries, some with repressive regimes, scramble to acquire the same capabilities that the US, UK, China and other major powers have, laws and treaties are being passed in order to prevent the proliferation of the tools and knowledge essential for hacking and online espionage.